Introduction of ER Model

 An Entity is an object of Entity Type and set of all entities is called as entity set. e.g.; E1 is an entity having Entity Type Student and set of all students is called Entity Set.
 In ER diagram, Entity Type is represented as:

-Attributes are the properties which define the entity type.
-For example, Roll_No, Name, DOB, Age, Address, Mobile_No are the attributes which defines entity type Student.
-In ER diagram, attribute is represented by an oval.
+Attributes are the properties that define the entity type.
+For example, Roll_No, Name, DOB, Age, Address, Mobile_No are the attributes that define entity type Student.
+In ER diagram, the attribute is represented by an oval.

 The attribute which uniquely identifies each entity in the entity set is called key attribute.For example, Roll_No will be unique for each student.
 In ER diagram, key attribute is represented by an oval with underlying lines.

 2. Composite Attribute –

 An attribute composed of many other attribute is called as composite attribute.
 For example, Address attribute of student Entity type consists of Street, City, State, and Country.
 In ER diagram, composite attribute is represented by an oval comprising of ovals.

 An attribute consisting more than one value for a given entity.
 For example, Phone_No (can be more than one for a given student).
 In ER diagram, a multivalued attribute is represented by a double oval.

 An attribute that can be derived from other attributes of the entity type is known as a derived attribute. e.g.; Age (can be derived from DOB).
 In ER diagram, the derived attribute is represented by a dashed oval.